-Step One: Upload to Receive Initial Aid Award:
+Step (one: Upload to Receive Initial Aid Award: FAAST Application https://faast.law.yale.edu Student section of FAAST (including spouse data if married) o Parent section of FAAST (for any students age 28 or younger - as of 12/31/2024) Asset Verification: Bank Accounts - upload as part of the FAAST application most recent statements (one month's statement for all accounts).
+Note on each statement ending balance in U.S. dollars.
+Documentation of Student Accounts Documentation of Spouse Accounts (if held separately) O Documentation of Parent Accounts (for any students age 28 or younger - as of 12/31/2024) Asset Verification: Investments - upload as part of the FAAST application most recent statement for all stocks, bonds, and investment records.
+Note on each statement ending balance in U.S. dollars.
+Documentation of Student Accounts Documentation of Spouse Accounts (if held separately) O Documentation of Parent Accounts (for any students age 28 or younger - as of 12/31/2024) Tax Documentation - upload as part of the FAAST application copies of most recent tax returns or country's equivalent with English translation and conversion to United States dollars.
+Documentation of Student Returns o Documentation of Spouse Returns (if filed separately)

-- □ FAAST Application https://faast.law.yale.edu - Student section of FAAST (including spouse data if married) - Parent section of FAAST (for any students age 28 or younger as of 12/31/2023) - □ Asset Verification: Bank Accounts- most recent statements (one month's statement for all accounts).
-Note on each statement ending balance in U.S. dollars. - Documentation of Student Accounts - Documentation of Spouse Accounts (if held separately) - Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2023) - □ Asset Verification: Investments- most recent statement for all stocks, bonds and investment records.
-Note on each statement ending balance in U.S. dollars. - Documentation of Student Accounts - Documentation of Spouse Accounts (if held separately) - Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2023) - □ Tax Documentation- copies of most recent tax returns or country's equivalent with English translation and conversion to United States dollars. - o Documentation of Student Returns - o Documentation of Spouse Returns (if filed separately) - Documentation of Parent Returns (for any students age 28 or younger as of 12/31/2023) - □ Educational Support award letter(s) for any outside scholarships or fellowships which will support your enrollment at Yale Law School. - □ FAFSA Free Application For Federal Student Loans-http://www.fafsa.ed.gov- only submit if U.S. Citizen or Permanent Resident
+☐ Educational Support - award letter(s) for any outside scholarships or fellowships which will support your enrollment at Yale Law School.